SocialDesignHouse/base-theme/README.md

 ===

 When YeoPress installs the theme it will run the `setup` task in grunt.
 Right now this task uses `grunt-modernizr` to build a production ready version of Modernizr with the basics for you and downloads a few basic modules from bower and moves the distribution files to te correct diretories.
 You can customize the settings for these in `Gruntfile.js` and run `grunt modernizr` at any time to create a new customized version of Modernizr for your project.

+The project is set up with grunt-notify so you can receive notifications when SASS, uglify, and/or cssmin are done running.

 When you need to perform ajax calls that will need to be fast and may transfer a large amount of data, utilize the ajax-custom.php file as your AJAX URL instead of the admin-ajax.php file.